harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue where users could not save a Manual Approval step as a template when `autoApprove : action` is set to `APPROVE` or `REJECT`.
 (CDS-76350)

-- Added an information banner and doc link to the **Synchronization Barrier** step that highlights best practices when synchronizing deployments using barriers.
+- Added an information banner and documnetation link to the **Synchronization Barrier** step.
+The referenced content highlights best practices when synchronizing deployments using barriers.
 (CDS-76291, ZD-48636)

 - Fixed a UI issue where the **Environment** tab in a Deploy stage did not display new custom variables after they were created.
 (CDS-76068)